Amid Dolphins trade rumors, Flores says he's high on Tua - WHIZ News

 Left unsaid was how Flores would feel about coaching Deshaun Watson instead.

 The Dolphins are widely expected to pursue Watson, the Houston Texans’ disgruntled two-time Pro Bowl quarterback, if he becomes available this spring.
-Watson has requested a trade but is not yet on the market, and competition for him would be stiff.
+Watson has requested a trade but the Texans say he’s not on the market, and competition for him would be stiff.

 And so, when asked about the Watson speculation, Flores said he remains all in on Tagovailoa.